 Be warned, however, this is not really a cookbook for those who are relatively new to cooking.
 Some of the complexities involved require a fully-stocked kitchen which you would usually gain after you’ve discovered a love of cooking.
 That said, if you fancy trying out your skills and are prepared to invest in a lot of hard-to-find ingredients, this is definitely a book you’ll love.

-The real selling point of this book of course isn’t just the recipes, as lovely as they are.
+The real selling point of this book, of course, isn’t just the recipes, as lovely as they are.
 It’s the kind, yet witty and droll nature of the writing that really captures the heart of readers.
-This makes Baking one of the best cookbooks of all time, capturing readers attention who, in turn, naturally make for better bakers.

 The infallible husband-and-wife team that are the Doocey’s have created, between them, a book full of love, good food and good humor.
 The family spirit is rife, throughout this book and even includes recipes from family and friends (watch out for one by Kid Rock), who have all worked together to create a happy-go-lucky cookbook, full of tasty food and quirky anecdotes.